 Pythouse Kitchen Garden

 The walled garden and restaurant have long made this a very popular destination, six miles from Shaftesbury, just over the border in Wiltshire.
 It is also a wedding venue.
-Now Pythouse has added six bell tents, primarily aimed at wedding and event groups, but available to hire singly for £135 a night.
+Last year Pythouse added six bell tents, primarily aimed at wedding and event groups, but available to hire singly for £135 a night, based on two sharing and including breakfast.
+Hot showers, smart loos – and a cocktail bar in Pythouse.

 Six yurts, a cottage and conference space on an old dairy farm in Stour Provost, a village six miles west of Shaftesbury.
 Each yurt sleeps four, has its own woodburner stove, shower room and loo in the Old Hay Barn, and use of a new kitchen with individual fridges.
 Chickens (plus visiting deer, rabbits and pheasants) on the farm, a lounge, kids’ play area.
-Prices from £399 a week.
+It was awarded best glamping site in the south-west in 2017 by camping.co.uk.
+Prices from £450 a week, short breaks also available.

 Four yurts, each sleeping three, in seven acres of field and pond, each with its own kitchen and covered eating area.
 Showers/loos in shared block with washing-up facilites.
 A 10-minute walk into the village of Childe Okeford, eight miles south of Shaftesbury, and its award winning Goldhill Organic Farm Shop.
 Peacocks all called Dave.
+It is very popular, with 90% occupancy in 2017.
 Prices from £190 for the weekend.

-Also in Stour Provost is this B&B with three guest rooms, which has now added the choice of a simple shepherd’s hut with a double bed.
+In Stour Row is this B&B with three guest rooms, which has now added the choice of a simple shepherd’s hut with a double bed.
 Folding foam beds can be supplied for children/friends.
 There is heating and power but no cooking facilities: the loo and shower is available in the B&B, a short step or two away.
 A breakfast hamper in the hut – or the full works available in the house: £90 a night.

-One home-built wooden shepherd’s hut on a working farm with sheep at the base of Melbury Hill (two miles south of Shaftesbury) overlooking the Blackmore Vale.
+A second wooden shepherd’s hut (Badger’s, built on the base of a WW2 gun carriage) has been added to Angel for 2018 on a working farm with sheep at the base of Melbury Hill (two miles south of Shaftesbury) overlooking the Blackmore Vale.
 A breakfast hamper with home-made bread is supplied, the hot water and shower are solar-powered, there’s a wood-burning stove and a compostable loo.
-It’s £40pppn (half-preice kids under 12) and there’s a DIY winter rate of £25pppm – bring your own linen.
+It’s £80 per night (half-price kids under 12).
 No dogs allowed.

 The Old Forge

-The Old Forge, just south of Shaftesbury, has two shepherds’ huts (Sam and Mabel) and a 1934 gypsy caravan (all £95 per night, minimum two nights) alongside rooms in the house.
+The Old Forge, just south of Shaftesbury, has two shepherds’ huts (Sam and Mabel) and a 1934 gypsy caravan (from £80 per night, minimum two nights) alongside rooms in the house.
 The award-winning breakfast includes their own free range eggs, homemade marmalade, local honey and apple juice from the orchard.
 There are also three dogs, a cat, two horses, one donkey and ten chickens on site.

 Dorset Country Holidays

 This place offers nearly everything: yurts, domes, bell tents, cabins, shepherd huts, airstreams and retro caravans, all within one area of a larger holiday park with toilet and shower blocks just three miles west of Shaftesbury.
-A gas hob/stove and fire pit is provided with washing-up and laundry facilities on site.
+New for 2018 are deluxe glamping packages, including towels, gowns, bedding and a coffee machine plus logs and charcoal for your accommodation’s fire pit and barbecue.
+Washing-up and laundry facilities on site.
 Aimed at value glamping, with option to bring your own linen.
 One night stays available, dogs welcome.

 * Check out the map of AirBnB options in around Shaftesbury